grimalPaul/cvlp/README.md

     --batch_size=${batch_size}
 ```

-And then compute thge different metrics :
+And then compute the different metrics :

 ```bash
 python -m search \